East Grinstead railway station: Motive power

+Connections

+Metrobus routes 84, 270, 281, 291, 400, 409 and 485, and Compass Bus route 261 serve the station.

 Bluebell Railway

 Site purchase

 The heritage Bluebell Railway reopened part of the L&EG from Sheffield Park to just short of Horsted Keynes on 7 August 1960.
 Horsted Keynes was reached the next year and the site of West Hoathly was purchased in November 1975.
 A planning application for a Light Railway Order to extend services north to East Grinstead led to a public enquiry in June 1983 and the grant of permission by the Secretary of State for the Environment on 2 April 1985, subject to conditions including the removal of waste from Imberhorne cutting.
 The first section of track of the northern extension was laid on 13 March 1988 by Paul Channon MP, Secretary of State for Transport.
-On 17 April 1992, the line was further extended through Sharpthorne Tunnel up to New Coombe.
+On 17 April 1992, the line was further extended through Sharpthorne Tunnel up to New Coombe Bridge (just north of site of West Hoathly station).
 On 23 April 1994, the first public service to call at Kingscote in 39 years ran following the completion of New Coombe Bridge.

 In 1991, British Rail gave the Bluebell Railway an undertaking to sell it Hill Place Viaduct as well as land for a new station at East Grinstead; each would be sold for the sum of £1.00.
 On 8 September 1992, the viaduct was formally handed over to the Bluebell Extension Company.
 The proposed station site, which was located just south of the existing station, had been used for carriage storage sidings since closure of the line to Sheffield Park and Lewes.
-Although not ideal, the site is large enough to accommodate an eight-car platform, basic station facilities and the necessary track and infrastructure.
+The site is large enough to accommodate an eight-car platform, basic station facilities and the necessary track and infrastructure.